sembr/specification/README.md

 ## About

+The Semantic Line Break specification is authored by [Mattt][mattt].

 This specification is an attempt to encapsulate best practices that I've encountered while working on technical writing teams at several different companies.